cb-technologists/blog/content/posts/cloudbees-cross-team-and-dev-sec-ops.md

       path: /var/run/docker.sock
 ```

-Even though there is an [Anchore plugin for Jenkins](https://plugins.jenkins.io/anchore-container-scanner), there is no reason to install another plugin when you can accomplish the same thing with a very simple `sh` step.
+Even though there is an [Anchore plugin for Jenkins](https://plugins.jenkins.io/anchore-container-scanner), there is no reason to install another plugin when you can accomplish the same thing with a straightforward `sh` step.
 As mentioned in my [last post here on the Technologists site](./jenkins-plugins-good-bad-ugly/) - using fewer Jenkins plugins is a **good** thing.

 ```groovy
 container('docker-client'){